 If you started with $100 of Bitcoin and you sold it for $500 after holding it for six months, you would owe taxes on that $400 gain.
 On the flip side, if you bought $2,000 of ETH in January of 2018 and traded it into LTC in November, you would likely have incurred a loss and can write this off on your taxes.
 If you are not familiar with crypto capital gains and taxes, read our article here.

 I didn’t receive a 1099-K. Should I still report my crypto gains on my taxes?

 It is required by law to report your cryptocurrency transactions on your taxes.
 Every sale and every coin-to-coin trade is a taxable event.
 These should all get reported on your 8949 form.

 How do I report my crypto transactions on my taxes?

 You need two forms to properly file your crypto taxes: The 8949 and the 1040 Schedule D. List all trades onto your 8949 along with the date of the trade, the date you acquired the crypto, the cost basis, your proceeds, and your gain or loss.
 Once you have listed every trade, total them up at the bottom, and transfer this amount to your 1040 Schedule D. Include both of these forms with your yearly tax return.
 Read more about how to report your crypto on your taxes here.

-If you have a high volume of trades, it could save you time and energy to automate the entire 8949 creation and crypto tax reporting process by uploading your trades into CryptoTrader.Tax.
-The software will automatically generate your required tax documents which can then be given to your tax professional or upload it into tax preparation software like TurboTax.
+It could save you time and energy to automate the entire 8949 creation and crypto tax reporting process by uploading your trades into CryptoTrader.Tax.
+The software will automatically generate your required tax documents which can then be given to your tax professional or uploaded it into tax preparation software like TurboTax.